kelvindev15/npm-gradle-plugin/README.md

 # Npm Gradle Plugin

 This plugin is a wrapper over the npm cli script.
-The goal is to integrate the usage of npm in gradle so that devs can easily work node project while relying on the power of the gradle build tool.
+The goal is to integrate the usage of npm within gradle so that devs can easily work node project while relying on the power of the gradle build tool.

 ## How to use